 An IP camera is a webcam used to relay video over a local area network (LAN).
 They can also be used to transmit video over the internet on platforms like Skype.
 They may also be referred to as network cameras due to their connective nature.
 IP cameras are commonly used for home or business surveillance and security.
 They are a great tool for this as recording video is easy without the need for a local recording device.
 IP cameras may be placed around your house or business to keep an eye on things while you are away or when you are in other places in the house.

-Need the best security system set in place at your home or business?
+Need the best security system in Austin Texas?
 TriStar Security Services can provide all your surveillance and security needs while giving you the best tips on keeping your property safe.

 How does an internet camera work?